keenanandrew/Titanic-and-MLOps/README.md

 ### Updates:

+4 Dec 2023:
-- 4 Dec 2023: Added Jira integration
+- Added Jira integration
-- And also CI/CD logging... well, we'll see.
+- Brought .gitignore up to standard
+- CI/CD results now visible in Jira

+## Optuna

+The optuna-experiments.py file is an example from MLEWP, using a random number generator.
+My goal is to take it apart, understand the key pieces, and understand how to implement Optuna in my titanic.py file.

+- Need to research the MLFlow / Optuna connector